black-code1/freeCodeCamp/Learn-Basic-String-and-Array-Methods-by-Building-a-Music-Player/README.md

 });
 ```
 Use the forEach method on playlistSongElements.
 Pass in songEl as the parameter and use arrow syntax to add in an empty callback.

+# Step 64
+Within the callback function, use the removeAttribute() method to remove the "aria-current" attribute.
+This will remove the attribute for each of the songs.